david-domz/mockallan/README.md

 				"headers": {
 					"Content-type": "application/json"
 				},
+				"body": {
+					"status": "200",
-				"body": "{\"message\": \"This is the configured response for POST /configured-path/mockallan-reserve\"}" }
+					"message": "This is the configured response for POST /configured-path/mockallan-reserve" }
+			}
 		}
 	]